 Sending food overseas from NZ

-If you want to send animal products overseas, including honey or infant formula, you must register as an exporter.
-This applies even if the item you're sending is a gift or for personal use.
+You can send many foods overseas.
+But if you want to send animal products such as honey, infant formula or seafood overseas, you must register as an exporter.
+This applies even if the item you’re sending is a gift or for personal use.

 The rules for sending food or animal products overseas